 Eight birds of this secretive species were observed at the Swamp during the Waterbird Usage Study.
-The birds were observed on 18 other Reserves, but highest numbers were recorded at Benger Swamp.
-No breeding was observed, although finding their nests is particularly difficult as the birds construct them in thick reed stands.
-The suitability of Benger Swamp as a breeding ground may be limited by the Swamp drying in January, rather than retaining water into late summer (R. Jaensch, pers. comm., 1986).
+The birds were observed on 15 wetland nature reserves, with highest numbers being recorded at Benger Swamp.
+No breeding was observed, although finding their nests is particularly difficult as the birds construct them in or near dense rush beds.
+The suitability of Benger Swamp as a breeding ground. may be limited by the Swamp drying in January, rather than retaining water into late summer, given that breeding by this species in South-western Australia has been recorded in December and often later (R. Jaensch, pers. comm., 1986).